 Typically rubber membrane diffuser units will require cleaning because of two common types of surface build-up; biological and inorganic scaling.
-The recommended cleaning procedure for both types of build-up are detailed below.
-1. Biological build-up is characterized by a moss like growth.
+The recommended cleaning procedures for both types of build-up are detailed below.

+- 1. Biological build-up is characterized by a moss like growth.
 The recommended cleaning procedure is to physically dislodge the growth either through gently brushing the substance off or using low or high pressure hosing.
 The hosing method is effective in removing loose surface deposits on the diffuser media.
 Maintain minimum air rate to the diffuser during hosing operation.
-The length of time required to remove deposits is dependent on the type of surface foulant, water pressure, distance from unit, etc. Typically, 5 to 10 seconds is required per unit.
-2. Inorganic scaling is characterized by a granular mineral like precipitate that can form on the membrane surface.
+The length of time required to remove deposits is dependent on the type of surface foulant, water pressure, distance from unit, etc. Typically, 5 to 10 seconds is required per unit. - 2.
+Inorganic scaling is characterized by a granular mineral like precipitate that can form on the membrane surface.
 If brushing and hosing the diffuser media does not remove the scaling, contact SSI for further instructions.
+In-situ acid cleaning methods are available for the most aggressive wastewaters utilizing Formic Acid which will not impede biological activity.